Ming-DeMers/CSA-Website/design-plan/design-journey.md

 TODO: copy interview questions
 TODO: take notes inline with questions

-**Interviewee 4:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

-**Interviewee 5:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.
 > List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1 and probably more than 2).

-Goal 1: TODO: brief title

-- **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - TODO: design ideas
+Goal 1: Learn what CSA is about, what they do?

+- **Design Ideas and Choices** To emphasize/make it clear for the user what CSA stands for as a club, we will place this information in an easily accessible location for the user.
+This can be implemented by giving the about information of CSA its own page clearly labeled in the navigation bar.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - TODO: rationale
+  - By providing the about information to the user on a seperate page all the information regarding the club will be consolidated into one spot

-Goal 2: TODO: brief title
+Goal 2: Learn how to join CSA

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - TODO: design ideas
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - TODO: rationale

-Goal 3: TODO: brief title
+Goal 3: See what CSA events there are

 TODO: design ideas and rationale